-Baker University, a private liberal arts institution in Baldwin City, Kansas, recently experienced a significant data breach that may affect the security of sensitive information belonging to students, staff and other individuals affiliated with the university.
+Baker University, a private liberal arts institution in Baldwin City, Kansas, recently experienced a significant data breach that may affect the security of sensitive information belonging to at least 55,624 students, staff and other individuals affiliated with the university.
 The incident was first discovered in December 2024, when university officials noticed suspicious activity on certain systems, which ultimately resulted in a network outage.
 Immediate steps were taken to secure the environment and an investigation was launched to determine the scope and impact of the breach.

 The investigation revealed that between Dec.
 2, 2024, and Dec.
 19, 2024, unauthorized individuals accessed and/or acquired files and folders within the university’s network.
 Through an extensive review, Baker University determined that a wide range of sensitive information was potentially compromised.